aldew5/ARCVision/README.md

 # ARCVision

 Augmented reality applied to an educational tool that can be used by teachers to teach computer programming.
 Includes constructs for conditionals, loops, variables and operators.
-Received a 7 on the HL Computer Science IA.

 <img src="https://github.com/aldew5/ARCVision/blob/master/_data/Demo.png" alt="not found" />